-- Pass S.403/H.R.
-1284. the Fair and Open Competition Act.
-Supported by NUCA. - Expand the existing H2B work visa program to include critical infrastructure construction jobs and streamline the application process. - Revise the Fair Labor Standards Act (FLSA) o allow ages 16 and up to legally engage in more work-study programs for students interested in the heavy construction industry. - Reduce apprenticeship hours required by federal regulations to 650 hours for on-the-job training and 48 hours for RTI.
+- Pass S.537/H.R.
+1209. the Fair and Open Competition Act, introduced by Sen. Todd Young (R-IN) and Rep. James Comer (R-KY) in the 118th Congress.
+Supported by NUCA. - Expand the existing H2B work visa program to include critical infrastructure construction jobs and streamline the application process. - Revise the Fair Labor Standards Act (FLSA) to allow ages 16 and up to legally engage in more work-study programs for students interested in the heavy construction industry. - Reduce apprenticeship hours required by federal regulations to 650 hours for on-the-job training and 48 hours for RTI.
 Current USDOL apprenticeship programs require too many hours for our industry's needs. - Require public school guidance counselors to provide significantly increased hours for trades promotion, and require technology classes for students for modern trade positions (i.e., geomatics, 3D-tech, drone operation, etc.). - Create a program that allows infrastructure job opportunities to be combined with future paid post-secondary or trade education.
 This "G.I.
 Bill" would pay for industry training programs such as CDL certification, welding, heavy equipment operations, and other essential infrastructure trades.